ag-grid/ag-grid/grid-packages/ag-grid-docs/documentation/doc-pages/grid-interface/_index-angular.md

 |
 | The `gridOptions` object is a 'one stop shop' for the entire interface into the grid and can be used instead of or in addition to the normal framework bindings.
 |
+| If an option is passed via the `gridOptions` and the normal framework bindings, the one from the framework binding will overwrite the setting in the `gridOptions`.
+| With this approach you can have a global `gridOptions` object that you pass to all your grids while still being able to override specific options on each individual grid.
+|
 | The example below shows the different types of items available on `gridOptions`.
 |
 | ```js